osy/USBWakeFixup/README.md

 ## Details

 Check [here][1] for a more detailed technical writeup on how this works.
+You should only use this if injecting `acpi-wake-type` on XHCI does not work due to the Intel PCH bug.
+Please see [this issue][2] for more information.

 ## Installation